Turing-Repositories/Enigma/README.md

 - Thinking that the shift and alphabet methods could be put in a module at some point.

 - Created a reuseables module.
-- Refactored all classes accordingly
+- Refactored all classes accordingly.
-- Working on getting enigma class finished
+- Working on getting enigma class finished.
-- Fix bug with date not populating correctly
+- Fix bug with date not populating correctly.
-- Work on bug to get message working
+- Work on bug to get message working.

+##### **6/8/2020**
+- Fixed bugs that were preventing me from passing the enigma tests.
+- Started CLI implementation.
+- Quickly ran into an error
+- ```No such file or directory @ rb_sysopen - message.txt (Errno::ENOENT)```
+- After hours of searching was able to find a work around.
+- Was able to get encrpyt.rb cli to run successfully
+- Work on decrpyt.rb cli
+- Unable to get it to work properly.
+Thinking my key is being populated with a different number than I want.

+##### **6/9/2020**
+- Changed all the file names for the encrypt and decrypt classes so that they didnt not clash with the new cli implementation.
+- Had to revisit the path bug and fix it again.
+- Deleted all the unneeded code and code that was commented out.
+- Deleted the duplicate files and folders.
+- Work on decrpyt.rb cli as it is still not working successfully.
+- Checked coverage, 100% still.
+- Merged all for evaluation.